Recommended 7 days Sicily itinerary: the perfect road trip to see the best of Sicily in 7 days. Updated Nov. 2020

-The island is big and so rich in attractions that is a world in itself, one you want to take your time to discover.
+The island is big and so rich in attractions that is a world in itself, so if you have only 7 days to see Sicily, some careful planning is recommended.

 I hope you enjoy it.
 Safe travels!